-- Before the first day of January, one thousand nine - 2 hundred ninety-four, each governing board, with the - 3 advice and assistance of the faculty senates, shall - 4 establish a policy pursuant to the provisions of article

-- 5 three-a, chapter twenty-nine-a of this code requiring - 6 all campus administrators holding faculty rank to - 7 teach at least one course during each eighteen-month - 8 employment period or to perform on-going research in - 9 lieu of teaching.
+- Before the first day of January, one thousand nine - hundred ninety-four, each governing board, with the - advice and assistance of the faculty senates, shall - establish a policy pursuant to the provisions of article - three-a, chapter twenty-nine-a of this code requiring - all campus administrators holding faculty rank to - teach at least one course during each eighteen-month - 8 employment period or to perform on-going research in - 9 lieu of teaching.

-§18B-7-9.
+\$18B-7-9.
 Employment innovations.

-- Before the first day of January, one thousand nine hundred ninety-four, each governing board, with the - 3 advice and consent of the staff councils and other - advice and consent of the staff councils and other - 4 groups representing classified employees, shall estab-5 lish a policy pursuant to the provisions of article three- - 6 a, chapter twenty-nine-a of this code that discourages - temporary, non-emergency, institutionally-imposed - 8 changes in an employee's work schedule; that main- - 9 tains reasonable continuity in working schedules and - 10 conditions for employees; and that requires institu- - 11 tions to consider feasible and innovative ways to most - 12 efficiently utilize the institution's classified employees. - 13 such innovations to include flexibility in employee - 14 scheduling, job-sharing and four-day work weeks. - §18B-7-10.
-Salary increases for cooperative extension workers. - 1 (a) Subject to the availability of funds therefor, each - 2 cooperative extension worker employed pursuant to - 3 the provisions of section one, article eight, chapter - 4 nineteen of this code who is considered to be extension - 5 faculty shall be granted an annual salary increase of - 6 two thousand dollars effective the first day of July, - 7 one thousand nine hundred ninety-three. - 8 (b) Subject to the availability of funds therefor, each - 9 non-faculty cooperative extension worker employed - 10 pursuant to the provisions of section one, article eight, 11 chapter nineteen of this code shall be granted an - 12 annual salary increase of one thousand five hundred - 13 dollars effective the first day of July, one thousand - 14 nine hundred ninety-three, and the salary increases - 15 authorized in section eleven, article nine of this - 16 chapter, such salary increases to be prorated for part- - 17 time, non-faculty cooperative extension employees.
+- Before the first day of January, one thousand nine 1 - hundred ninety-four, each governing board, with the 2 - advice and assistance of the staff councils and other - 4 groups representing classified employees, shall estab- - 5 lish a policy pursuant to the provisions of article three- - a, chapter twenty-nine-a of this code that discourages - temporary, non-emergency, institutionally-imposed

+- 8 changes in an employee's work schedule; that main- - 9 tains reasonable continuity in working schedules and - 10 conditions for employees; and that requires institu- - 11 tions to consider feasible and innovative ways to most - 12 efficiently utilize the institution's classified employees. - 13 such innovations to include flexibility in employee - 14 scheduling, job-sharing and four-day work weeks.

+§18B-7-10.
+Salary increases for cooperative extension workers.

+- 1 (a) Subject to appropriation by the Legislature - 2 therefor, each full-time cooperative extension worker - 3 employed pursuant to the provisions of section one. - 4 article eight, chapter nineteen of this code who is - 5 considered to be extension faculty shall be granted an - 6 annual salary increase of two thousand dollars effec- - 7 tive the first day of July, one thousand nine hundred - 8 ninety-three, and the salary increases authorized in - 9 subsection (b), section three-a, article eight of this - 10 chapter. - 11 (b) Subject to appropriation by the Legislature - 12 therefor, each full-time, non-faculty cooperative - 13 extension worker employed pursuant to the provisions - 14 of section one, article eight, chapter nineteen of this - 15 code shall be granted a monthly salary increase of one - 16 hundred twenty-five dollars effective the first day of - July, one thousand nine hundred ninety-three, and 17 - 18 the salary increases authorized in section eleven, - article nine of this chapter.